orbitmines/archive/projects/Project - Logistics.md

 ### Publicly promised future inquiries
 - [ ] Setup archival [[OrbitMines#Minecraft (2013-2019)]] ; notify community & @Lylum2 / wes on twitter & old orbitmines community.
-- [ ] expand on idea of sharing found info
 - [ ] Translate to usual way of thinking about hypergraphs
 - [ ] Include the journey of how certain references were found (; more detailed in wrapping-up)  - "More expressive references"
 - [ ] [[Prathyush]] ; "And keep me posted on any updates.
 Would love to take a look on how it evolves."